 A downside of this is that it can sometimes be a bit more manual if operating from a global .com domain instead of a country code top level domain—but not impossible!

-Search engines will recognize and rank gTLDs as long as you’re taking the proper steps to 1) set up geographic targeting (in Google Webmaster this is done with the Set Geographic Target tool) and 2) maintaining a strong SEO strategy with well-written content.
+Search engines will recognize and rank gTLDs as long as you’re taking the proper steps to 1) set up geographic targeting (in Google Webmaster this is done with the Set Geographic Target tool) and 2) maintain a strong SEO strategy with well-written content.

 4. Avoid duplicate content penalties with the hreflang attribute